 Franchise Fun Facts

-Franchising has had a compelling history from its commencement and up until today.
-Here are some fun facts about Franchising that you may have or have not known.
+Franchising has had a compelling history from the start.
+Here are some fun facts about franchising that may surprise you.

 Benjamin Franklin was one of the first franchise owners!